IBM-Security/verify-operator/README.md

 ![OpenShift Operator Search](docs/images/OpenShiftOperatorSearch.png)
 3. After reviewing the product information, click the `Install` button.
 ![OpenShift Operator Info](docs/images/OpenShiftOperatorProductInfo.png)
-4. On the Create Operator Subscription page that opens, specify the cluster namespace in which to install the operator.
+4. On the 'Create Operator Subscription' page that opens, specify the cluster namespace in which to install the operator.
 Also click the `Automatic` radio button under Approval Strategy, to enable automatic updates of the running Operator instance without manual approval from the administrator.
 Click the `Subscribe` button.
 ![OpenShift Operator Subscription](docs/images/OpenShiftOperatorSubscription.png)
 5. Ensure that the IBM Security Verify Access operator has been created by the Operator Lifecycle Manager.
 The phase should be set to "Succeeded".
 Note that this may take a few minutes.